Momentum-Team-13/social-e-cards-team-quokka-back-end/api_endpoints.md

 Method: GET

-Response: Array of Greeting Cards
+Response: Array of all greeting cards

 ```python
 [